- Go 99.5%

 query exec --file - catalog inspection with

-query inspect - Snowflake inspect descriptions from object comments
+inspect - Snowflake inspect descriptions from object comments

 table,csv, andjsonoutputtextandjsonoutput for definitions and DDL- reusable primary and handle-bound file sessions